Azure/perks/readme.md

 - AutoRest

 ### Description
-Polyfill'd functions for AutoRest and related tools.
+Task and Exception support for AutoRest and related tools.

 ----